Aikikai: Aikikai school of Aikido

 Within Japan, there are about 1800 other training locations affiliated with the Hombu.
 These are united under the All-Japan Aikido Federation.

 Overseas, there are about 100 foreign aikido organisations recognised by the Hombu.
 These are ostensibly national aikido organisations that each represent many dojos and many students.
 The gradings of students in these organisations are certified specifically by the Hombu.
 (The Hombu has procedures for examinations and recommendations of aikido grades and instructor titles, and ideally this ensures a degree of international consistency and serves to prevent local instructors from boastfully exaggerating their own ranks.)
 However, regardless of recognition, all foreign aikido groups remain organisationally independent from the Aikikai Foundation.

 The students of recognised dojo worldwide are loosely referred to collectively as the Aikikai school of aikido, although this "school" is not an official organisation.
 Their aikido technique may be referred to as Aikikai style, although this encompasses a wider spectrum of technical styles characteristically than later (and smaller) schools of aikido.

 International Aikido Federation

 The International Aikido Federation was formed in 1976 to serve as the primary global aikido organisation.
 It is an umbrella organisation with member organisations from more than 40 nations (for example, the All-Japan Aikido Federation is one member).
-All members must be recognised by the Hombu, so the IAF exclusively represents the Aikikai school.
+All members must be recognised by the Hombu, so the IAF exclusively represents the Aikikai.
 The IAF is a nominally democratic organisation but special roles are given to the Doshu and a council of senior instructors, to safeguard the "technical and moral" integrity of aikido.
 The IAF currently admits only one member organisation per country and gives each such member equal vote (it was modelled on the UN; it does not necessarily give every Aikikai student equal representation).